Veyza/dudi/README.md

 DUDI(density, point, source, tnow) which will return the result in the variable num_res

-    num_res	        array of 2 real numbers.
+    density	        array of 2 real numbers.
 The first number is the density of particles on bound orbits, the second number is the density of particles on escaping trajectories